RIR360/development/journal/2025/august.md

 - Keep one primary, visible goal to achieve where you can jump again and again.

 ## 08/27/2025
-- You'll feel tired at some point after pushing, you can take controlled break but you must keep acting.
+- You'll feel tired at some point after pushing, you can take safe break but you must keep acting.
+- Safe breaks is necessary, it won't take you out of your track.